sandialabs/sudoku-online/specifications/board.md

 ### Other Metadata

-We may want to highlight certain cells in the board.
+We may want to highlight certain cells in the board, or pass around additional metadata about the board.

 - *Board parent serial number*: optional unique integer of parent board
 - *Goal cells*: cells whose values we want the user to affect indirectly